google-parfait/tensorflow-federated/docs/api_docs/python/tff/utils/assign.md

 <!-- Placeholder for "Used in" -->

-This utility function provides the exact same behavior as `tf.assign`, but it generalizes to a wider class of objects, including ordinary variables as well as various types of nested structures.
+This utility function provides the exact same behavior as `tf.Variable.assign`, but it generalizes to a wider class of objects, including ordinary variables as well as various types of nested structures.

 #### Args: